Second presidency of Grover Cleveland: Civil rights

-1894 elections
+1894 midterm elections

 Just before the 1894 election, Cleveland was warned by Francis Lynde Stetson, an advisor:

 We are on the eve of [a] very dark night, unless a return of commercial prosperity relieves popular discontent with what they believe [is] Democratic incompetence to make laws, and consequently [discontent] with Democratic Administrations anywhere and everywhere.

 The warning was appropriate, for in the Congressional elections, Republicans won their biggest landslide in decades, taking full control of the House.
 Democrats experienced losses everywhere outside of the South, where the party fended off the Populist challenge to their dominance.
 The Populists increased their share of the national vote but lost control of Western states such as Kansas and Colorado to the Republicans.
 Cleveland's factional enemies gained control of the Democratic Party in state after state, including full control in Illinois and Michigan, and made major gains in Ohio, Indiana, Iowa and other states.
 Wisconsin and Massachusetts were two of the few states that remained under the control of Cleveland's allies.
 The Democratic opposition were close to controlling two-thirds of the vote at the 1896 national convention, which they needed to nominate their own candidate.
 For the last two years of his term, Cleveland faced a Republican-controlled Congress, and the remaining Democrats in Congress consisted largely of agrarian-oriented Southerners who held little allegiance to Cleveland.

-Foreign policy, 1893–1897
+Foreign policy

-When Cleveland re-entered office he faced the question of Hawaiian annexation.
+When Cleveland re-entered office, he faced the question of Hawaiian annexation.
 In his first term, he had supported free trade with Hawai'i and accepted an amendment that gave the United States a coaling and naval station in Pearl Harbor.
 In the intervening four years, Honolulu businessmen of European and American ancestry had denounced Queen Liliuokalani as a tyrant who rejected constitutional government.
 In early 1893 they engineered the overthrow of the monarchy, set up a republic under Sanford B. Dole, and sought to join the United States.
 The Harrison administration quickly agreed with representatives of the new government on a treaty of annexation, which was submitted it to the Senate for ratification on February 15, 1893.
 On March 9, five days after taking office, Cleveland withdrew the treaty from the Senate.
 His biographer Alyn Brodsky argues it was a deeply personal opposition on Cleveland's part to what he saw as an immoral action against a little kingdom: